rgleave/proj2/EnergyUsageForecasting.md

 6. In the <b>S3Bucket</b> you created in Step 1 above, create a folder to hold the tts, rts, and item files used by the Forecast service.
 This folder name should match the Stack Name and Dataset Name from Step 5 above.
 For example, since your Stack Name is "energyusageforecasting", the top-level folder in your S3 bucket should also be named "energyusageforecasting".
 7. In the <b>S3Bucket</b> you created in Step 1 above, create a <b>"rawdata"</b> folder to hold your raw data.
 8. Download the 'smart_meter_data.zip' file contained in this folder in the repository, unzip it on your laptop, and then upload the folders <b>energyusage</b> and <b>topology</b> from the <b>smart_meter_data</b> to the <b>rawdata</b> subfolder created in step 7.
-9. On the [Glue console](https://us-east-1.console.aws.amazon.com/glue/home?region=us-east-1#/v2/getting-started) , create a database in the glue catalog and define a crawler to crawl the raw data folder.
+9. On the [Glue console](https://us-east-1.console.aws.amazon.com/glue/home?region=us-east-1#/v2/getting-started) , create a Glue Database called 'rawdata' in the glue catalog and define a crawler to crawl the raw data folder created in step 6.
+Make sure to configure the crawler to create the table in the 'rawdata' Glue Database.
 For more information on how to do this, see Getting started with the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/start-data-catalog.html).
 Run the crawler.
 10. Once the crawler creates the raw table in the Glue Data Catalog, use Athena to create a query to shape the raw data into a format that matehes the shape of the TTS file.
 Since the synthetic data sample you uploaded was already shaped correctly, you can use the following simple query as an example:

 	 ```